 Other Cloud Platforms of note

-I just doesn’t feel right to write an article about Cloud Computing without any mention of AWS.
+I just don’t feel right to write an article about Cloud Computing without any mention of AWS.
 Like Azure, it can probably be classified as both IaaS and PaaS.
 But since Amazon’s family of services extends so far beyond PaaS, I chose to leave it out of this list.

 Other services that I can recommend for you would include Engine Yard and Caspio.